 Systems of 150 kW or less in capacity that will be net metered or use the same form, rules, and procedures as net metering under 30 V.S.A. §8007(a) shall use the Registration Form or Application Form applicable to the system under PSB Rule 5.100.

-Other systems shall use the Standard Application Form, provided by the Board, for single-phase or three-phase equipment of any size.
+Other systems shall use the Standard Application Form, provided by the Board, for equipment of any size.
 In addition to the Standard Application Form, the Interconnection Requester shall include the following items and information in an Application:

 The $300 Application fee.
 The Application fee shall be non-refundable, unless the Application is withdrawn within five business days of submittal.